syleLim/caffet/README.md

 ## Explain
 When Leo went to market for buying caffet, saw caffet which is colored of red center, brown around like below
 ![img](https://user-images.githubusercontent.com/26323486/77529669-692e0580-6ed3-11ea-8b14-343313cdd984.png)

 Leo remembers how many grids are colored of red, brown. but doesn't remember how size of it.
-Inputs are how many red, brown grids, write the function that returns width, height of caffet.
+Inputs are how many red, brown grids, write the function that returns width, height of caffet.<br><br><br>

 CONSTRAINT
- - # of grids is natural number 8 or more 5000 or less
+ - number of grids is natural number 8 or more 5000 or less
- - # of red grids is natural number 1 or more 2000000 or less
+ - number of red grids is natural number 1 or more 2000000 or less
- - caffet`s width over or same height<br><br><br>
+ - caffet's width over or same height<br><br><br>

 Ex >
 |brown|red|return|